awesome-workshop/docker-singularity-hats/_episodes/06-security.md

 That said, the user can choose to specify public ports and link containers or the host.
 Take care when opening ports to your docker container.
 Open ports are the way by which an intruder can get into your system.
 Even if your host machine is locked down, the same may not be true of the remote machine.
 If you then open a port between the remote machine and the host, the intruder can get into your computer and your network via the remote machine.

 By default the Docker daemon will bind open ports to the ip address 0.0.0.0.
-To change this default address you can either use the daemon directly using the command `dockerd --ip <ip_address>` or by going to Preferences->Docker Engine and adding the line `"ip": "<ip_address>"`.
+To change this default address you can either use the daemon directly using the command `dockerd --ip <ip_address>` or by going to *Preferences* -> *Docker Engine* and adding the line `"ip": "<ip_address>"`.
 It's a good practice to bind ports to the `localhost`, which is address `127.0.0.1`.
 This will prevent container ports from being bound to an arbitrary address.

 <img src="../fig/DockerEngine.png" alt="DockerEngine" style="width:800px">

-# Container Users [^5]
+# Container users [^5]

 By default the user inside the container is `root`.
 This raises some serious security concerns.
 While having a `root` user inside the container is not necessarily bad, adding a non-root user inside the container can add a small level of protection, especially in production environments.
 Yes, often times the container user can break out and become `root`, but that is not a good excuse for abdicating our responsibility to secure the images we create.